dev-sec/dev-sec.github.io/content/blog/2020-10-11-ansible-collection.md

 It took some days to figure this one out.
 However once I found out the reason for this, the solution was found much faster.
 [Robert de Bock](https://robertdebock.nl/) also had this problem and fixed it [here](https://github.com/robertdebock/ansible-role-mysql/commit/7562e99099b06282391ab7ed102b393a0406d212)

 We also dropped support for some operating systems:

 * CentOS 6 because support ends in November 2020
 * Oracle-Linux because supporting it is really cumbersome and we don't know anyone that uses our roles on Oracle

 # The Result

 It's here:

 * [Galaxy](https://galaxy.ansible.com/devsec/hardening)
 * [Repository on Github](https://github.com/dev-sec/ansible-os-hardening/)

-Please share yore feedback with us, ask questions on the mailing list, open issues and pull requests on our repo!
+Please share your feedback with us, ask questions on the mailing list, open issues and pull requests on our repo!

 # The future